Adding a Block

 What block are we adding?

-Let's add a very simple block, that uses the browser's alert()
+Let's add a very simple block, that uses the browser's alert() function to display a message.

 Making the block